 The Ice Dyed Fabric – Version 1:

-For my first attempt, the color turned very lime green!
+For my first attempt, using just Parakeet, the color turned very lime green!
 I expected more teal, but the blue and green seemed to get “pulled apart” for lack of a better word.
 This tie dye look was achieved with just the one dye color.

 The Ice Dyed Fabric – Version 2:

 For my second attempt, I didn’t have any more ice so I tried snow!
-I want to do an experiment where I just use snow, because it seemed to work very differently even though people use ice dye and snow dye interchangeably sometimes.
+It didn’t work as well as the ice.
 The dye sort of sunk through the snow more quickly and traveled around the fabric less.
 The end result was splotchier and less marbled.
 I dyed over the Parakeet-dyed fabric with Teal.

 The Final Ice Dye Fabric:

 At first, I was disappointed because I pictured fabric more like my ice dye pillows, but it’s grown on me.
 It feels vibrant and summery – the bedroom looks quite beachy!
-But I love ice dyeing so much, so I want to experiment some more once the dye colors I actually ordered are shipped.
 I experimented on the silk I used for the runner in my spring home tour and the slightly muted blush pink really deepened the dye colors and introduced a wonderful sheen into the project:

 Hopefully you liked this boho meets beachy DIY ice dye throw blanket – let me know what you think of it in the comments, and what you’d like to see me dye or sew next!